diylogos/frontend/_includes/css/architecture.md

 - Create more specific structure with modules.
 For instance, if the logo image and text needs very specific treatment, use a module.
   - Build modules from components through mixins, extends, and HTML.
-  - Modules can have higher specificity, it’s fine to use deeper nesting.
+  - Modules can have higher specificity, it's fine to use deeper nesting.
 - Have an overrides file or folder comprised of global rules that are meant to override components and modules.
   - These can be generic utilities.